Head Start: simplifying local government

 Across the country, councils are facing fiscal, governance and delivery challenges including growing infrastructure backlogs, constrained funding settings, and increasing expectations.

-The government wants to see councils amalgamate to simplify governance, reduce duplication, and improve regional coordination.
+The government wants to see councils come up with a plan to amalgamate with others in order to simplify governance, reduce duplication and improve regional coordination.

-At the 2028 local elections, the government intends for regional councillors to be replaced with an ‘interim body’ to provide capacity while regional councils (like Horizons) are wound down.
+At the 2028 local elections, the government intends for regional councillors to be replaced with an ‘interim body’ to provide capacity while regional councils are wound down.

 Proposals – what councils need to consider